double16/linux-dev-workstation/VAGRANTUP.md

   source: https://github.com/mavlink/qgroundcontrol.git
 ```

-## AWS
+## AWS, Azure
-Running the box on AWS provides a VNC server.
+Running the box on the cloud provides a VNC server.
 You need to use SSH tunneling to access the server.
 Assuming you have `vncviewer` installed with either the TightVNC or TigerVNC package:

 ```shell
 $ ssh -t -L 5900:localhost:5900 vagrant@ec2-NNN.amazonaws.com